kevinmartintech/sp_Develop/docs/findings/TableConventions.md

 ## Not Using Audit Columns
 **Check Id:** 187

 Audit columns such as `CreatePersonId`, `ModifyPersonId`, `CreateDateTime`, and `ModifyDateTime` are crucial for maintaining a reliable audit trail in database tables.
-Their absence makes it difficult to track important changes, such as who modified a record and when it was created.
+Their absence makes it difficult to track important changes, such as who modified a row and when it was created.

 Always include audit columns in tables.
-Use application-level code or stored procedures to update these fields, and avoid using triggers due to their performance and maintainability issues.
+Use application-level code or stored procedures to update these columns, and avoid using triggers due to their performance and maintainability issues.
 These columns are essential not only for application-level auditing but also for large-scale data engineering processes that rely on reliable modification timestamps for data pipeline efficiency.

 **Why It Matters:**
 - **Accountability**: Without these columns, tracing responsibility for data modifications is nearly impossible, which can pose a security risk.
 - **Compliance**: Audit columns help meet regulatory requirements such as GDPR, HIPAA, and SOX, which often mandate detailed data audit trails.
 - **Data Engineering**: In **Data Warehousing (DW)** and **Operational Data Stores (ODS)**, `ModifyDateTime` is especially critical where the goal is to track incremental changes in source systems.
-It helps ensure that only modified records are processed, improving both **ETL/ETL performance** and **data consistency** between systems.
+It helps ensure that only modified rows are processed, improving both **ETL/ETL performance** and **data consistency** between systems.
 Similarly, for **system integrations**, `ModifyDateTime` is frequently used to identify and synchronize changes across different platforms, ensuring that updated data is correctly transferred and maintained in external systems.

 - See [Using Table Triggers](/best-practices-and-findings/table-conventions#186)
 - See [Column Naming](/best-practices-and-findings/naming-conventions#14)